 - Brown the sausage and onions, drain off the grease, and return the browned sausage and onions to the pan.

-- While the sausage and onions are cooking, mix together eggs, cheeses, and parsley in a bowl.
+- While the sausage and onions are cooking, mix together eggs, cheeses, and parsley in a small bowl.

 - Add this mixture to the drained sausage and stir to combine.